irlabamsterdam/elm/README.md

 ## Installation

-We strongly recommend using anaconda to run this environment, as the experiments in are all in Jupyter Notebooks, and this will make running them a lot easier.
+We strongly recommend using anaconda to run this environment, as the experiments are all in Jupyter Notebooks, and this will make running them a lot easier.
 If you really want to install via `pip`, we also supply a `requirements.txt` file for this purpose.

 Below are the steps for installing the required dependencies: